 Sensei Keeling has been doing karate since 1982.
 As a young man he went to Japan to pursue his passion and spent a total of 8 years in Japan honing his skills.
 In the 1980’s he lived at the Hoitsugan Dojo, the private dojo of the late Japan Karate Association (JKA) chief instructor Masatoshi Nakayama, for 3 years prior to and following Nakayama Shihan’s passing.
 During that time he trained daily at the Hoitsugan and at the JKA Sou-Honbu (Headquarters) Dojo, learning from many of the world’s most highly regarded karate instructors.
 He spent an additional five years in Japan in the 1990’s.
 Sensei Keeling received his yondan (4th degree black belt) from the JKA in Japan in 1997 and JKA ‘D’ level instructor/examiner/judge certification in 1998 (tests conducted entirely in Japanese).
 Keeling Sensei was presented with his WTKO godan (5th degree) certificate in 2011 in recognition of his superior skills, deep understanding of and vast experience in Shotokan.
 He was also awarded a rokudan (6th degree) certificate from Shinkyu Shotokan in 2011, also in recognition of his skill, experience and dedication.

 Sensei Keeling is the author of over 100 articles on various aspects of karate.
 He is the moderator of several online karate forums, has been the coordinator for martial arts demonstrations at the annual Spirit of Japantown Festival in San Jose, is Chief Referee for the annual Shinkyu Shotokan tournaments in South San Francisco and runs or participates in various karate special events in the area.
-In addition to karate he has experience training in aikido and boxing, and has had exposure to judo, jujutsu, Muay Thai, kickboxing, several weapons arts, and other karate styles.
+In addition to karate he has fairly extensive experience training in aikido and boxing, and has had exposure to (=limited training in) judo, jujutsu, Muay Thai, kickboxing, Krav Maga, several weapons arts and other karate styles.
 Sensei Keeling has been one of the senior instructors selected to teach at the WTKO International Summer Camps in 2012 and 2014.
 He also heads the Organizing Committee for the Shotokan Legacy Seminars, an unparalleled series of international training camps.

 Sensei Keeling has won or placed in many tournaments, including qualifying to represent Tokyo in the JKA All-Japan tournament four times by finishing in the top eight competitors in the All-Tokyo tournament.
 Although he is certainly able to train students to excel in tournament competition, he considers tournaments to be far less important than training for self-defense and self-betterment.